 Metrolink 665 ready to take us back to Santa Ana.
 He had a good series of rides today and soon we were back to Santa Ana, where we detrained.

-Metrolink 665 leaves Santa Ana as we walked back to my car and I thanked Robin for joining me today on our unique rides.
+Metrolink 665 left Santa Ana as we walked back to my car and I thanked Robin for joining me today on our unique rides.
 I went home and relaxed.

 |RETURN TO THE MAIN PAGE|